 In the financial year 2008, MTU repurchased units of its own convertible bond on the market with a total nominal volume of € 27.2 million.
 The total value of these securities at that time amounted to € 21.9 million.
-In addition, one bondholder exercised his conversion right on June 23, 2010, at which stage partial convertible bonds with a nominal value of € 100,000 were exchanged – based on their amortized cost at the conversion date – for 2,020 shares.
+In addition, on June 23, 2010, one holder of the convertible bond exercised their conversion option, converting a nominal amount of € 100,000 – recognized at amortized cost at the conversion date – into 2,020 shares.

 More detailed explanatory comments concerning the conditional capital increase are provided in Note 29.3.
 (Conditional capital).
 Information on the dilutive effect of the potential issue of shares through the exercise of conversion rights is provided in Note 16.
 (Earnings per share).
-Additional information regarding the retrospective change in presentation of the convertible bond as a non-current financial liability is provided in Note 1.3.
-(Notes relating to changes in the reporting of the consolidated financial statements).
+For information on the partial conversion of the bond in January 2012, see Part VI of these Notes (Events after the balance sheet date).

 The promissory notes were recognized at their fair value on the date of acquisition, which corresponds to the nominal note amount, less transaction costs amounting to € 0.4 million.
 The promissory notes are measured at amortized cost.